dhaumont/visilib/README.md

 ### Visilib Overview ###

-The visilib project aims to provide an efficient and robust library for exact visibility computation in 3D.
+The visilib project aims to provide an efficient and robust library for **exact visibility computation** in 3D.

 The main feature of the current version of Visilib is the exact visibility computation between two primitives (points, segments or polygons).
 The visibility computation is exact and make no simplification, in opposition to conservative or aggressive visibility methods: Visilib performs the complete penumbra fusion of the occluders, by the use of CSG operations in Plücker space.

-The algorithm is described in detail in the technical paper "A Low Dimensional Framework for Exact Polygon-to-Polygon Occlusion Queries" (see "Paper" section).
+The algorithm is described in detail in the technical paper "A Low Dimensional Framework for Exact Polygon-to-Polygon Occlusion Queries" (see **Paper**).
-However, the library has been completely rewritten and benefits from several improvements in comparison to the paper (see "Features" section).
+However, the library has been completely rewritten and benefits from several improvements in comparison to the paper (see **Features**).

-Visilib is written in C++, it is cross-platform and distributed as a header only library.
+Visilib is written in C++, it is **cross-platform** and distributed as a **header only library**.

 ### Features ###